Love Breeze

-Love Breeze is an album by the American musician Smokey Robinson, released in 1978.
+Love Breeze is the sixth studio album by the American musician Smokey Robinson, released in 1978.
 It was arranged by Sonny Burke.
 It peaked at No. 75 on the Billboard 200.

 Critical reception

 The Bay State Banner determined that "Smokey is content to master today's wah-wah-ing and orchestral perfumery, as his production stretches the music so thin it nearly breaks: soloists' one-notes stand as alone as Smokey's voice."
 In 2011, The New Yorker wrote: "The record has uncomfortable duds, like 'Shoe Soul', which takes a pedestrian pun to absurd lengths, but also songs like 'Daylight and Darkness', which poses a number of increasingly pointed questions about a lover's mood swings.
 The music is smooth, easy listening unless you're really listening."